[Translated into English as The Have-Nots by Helen Atkins, Europe Editions]

 There we have, in a nutshell, the reason why the novel is set in London.
 The distance to Germany allows the novel to treat Germany and its past without having to resort to the olde dance, the guilt game: y’know.
 Germans were victims, too, you can’t collectively blame Germans, and are we not nowadays grown out of the whole thing?
 It’s sickening, and Hacker brilliantly sidesteps the issue by having Jakob realize the extent of the disaster and also, time and again, the fact that it was man-made.
 We did this, and freed from Germany, Jakob awakens to that fact.
 Not just past Germans, he is also made aware of the hidden stashes of anti-Semitism in present Germany, and of the ways Germans hide behind alibi actions like, for instance, restituting property without truly coming to terms with what exactly caused Germans to persecute and industrially murder European Jewry.

 In the meantime, in the present private disaster strikes the protagonists, especially, Isabelle and Jim.
 Here we return to what I called a dull plot.
 It is only dull if we expect a standard plot, if we expect to be moved or engaged by what shapes up to be, among other things, an unhappy love story.
 Victims, guilt etc are transposed to the private realm and then projected back again.
 The novel reduces everything to power structures, never more so than when it treats in-depth Isabelle’s affair with Jim.
 Hierarchies become painfully obvious.
 Gender hierarchies, economic hierarchies, even questions of anti-Semitism are transferred into the private realm.
-As I said, the writing, although mostly powerful, evocative and precise, is somewhat sloppy in places.
-Nothing about the rest, though, is the least sloppy.
+As I said, the writing is somewhat sloppy in places.
+It almost seems as if the writer isn’t particularly interested in crafting precise or poetic prose.
+Nothing about the rest, though, is the least sloppy, in my opinion.
 The novel is perfectly constructed, thoughtful, it works equally well on multiple levels, and, above all, and to counter the dry way I have been approaching it, it is endlessly entertaining.
 The speed, the writing and the pathos combine to form a truly great read, in my eyes.